threez/marilyn-rpc/README.md

 service objects will be used, if (and only if) they are requested by the client.

-Since this is a session dedicated to one connection, marilyn has support for per connection caching by using instance variables.
-Further on, it is planned to enhance the capabilities of marilyn to allow connection based authentication.
+Since this is a session dedicated to one connection, marilyn has support for per connection caching by simply using instance variables.
-Like in other protocols (e.g. IMAP) where some methods can be called unauthenticated and some not.

 Like in IMAP marilyn supports sending of multiple requests to a server over one connection.
 This feature is called multiplexing supported by the current